 #4: Braided Paracord Leash with Bungee Handle (No-Sew 30-Minute Project, Stops Pulling Shock)

-You need 25 feet of 550 paracord, one swivel clip, two pink bungee grips, scissors, and a lighter.
-That’s it.
-My 65-pound mutt used to jerk my shoulder when she bolted at squirrels.
-This shock-absorbing design changed everything.
+You will need 25 feet of 550 paracord, one swivel clip, two pink bungee grips, scissors, and a lighter.
+My dog used to jerk my shoulder when she would run at the squirrels in our yard, and this shock absorbing design changed everything.

-Cut your paracord to 20 feet for a 6-foot finished leash.
-Thread through the swivel clip, leaving 10 feet on each side.
-Start a four-strand round braid, pulling tight every few inches.
-The bungee grip sections absorb pulling force so you can walk comfortably, which means no more dreading the morning routine because your arm hurts.
-Finish with a cobra knot handle loop, seal all cut ends with flame for 3 seconds.
+Cut the paracord to 20 feet for the 6 foot long finished dog leash.
+Thread the paracord through the swivel clip but leave 10 feet on each side.
+Starting a four strand round braid, pulling tight every few inches.
+The bungee grip section will help absorb the pulling force.
+No more aching arm when walking the dog in the morning.
+End off with a cobra knot handle loop.
+Flame seal all the cut ends for 3 seconds.

-Pro tip: Add a traffic handle 18 inches from the clip using a single cobra knot loop.
-Crowded sidewalks become manageable when you need close control through the farmers market.
-For perimeter training, 18 Creative DIY Dog Fence Ideas for Your Yard pairs perfectly with leash work.
+Pro tip: Add a traffic handle 18 inches from the clip with a single cobra knot loop.
+Having a handle close to the clip is a good idea in tight spaces or crowded sidewalks.
+For perimeter training you might want to try 18 Creative DIY Dog Fence Ideas for Your Yard.

 📸 Photo credit: Instagram @biancajaneartist